saeed0920/CharBug2-Operations/README.md

 - All **staff** for their continuous assistance during the contest ,_At the end of the day, they carry everything!_

 ## TODO
-- [] Update the setPass script and make it work with api
+- [ ] Update the setPass script and make it work with api
-- [] Read and refactor the create theTeam
+- [ ] Read and refactor the create theTeam
+- [ ] Add the link of domjudge-tools after update
+- [ ] Add the script for update the pic in domjudge